HomeArticles / BooksHow to choose an accountant for your private medical practice

 So how do you choose the right accountant and gain the maximum from this important partnership?

-Your accountant’s knowledge and experience must extend to your particular area of business.
+Your accountant’s accreditation, knowledge and experience must extend to your particular area of business.
 Ideally, a prospective accountant will have dealt with many different industries to gain a broad base of knowledge before specialising in the private medical sector.
-This enables them to hit the ground running without researching the sector and draw on their experience to assist you.
+This enables them to hit the ground running without researching the sector and draw on their experience to assist you, offering valuable recommendations from the start.

 Location